-DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 22 of 30 -- -------------------- -----------------------------
+DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 24 of 32 -- -------------------- -----------------------------

-Staff training (including induction for supply teachers and other visiting staff).
-Staff are not aware or do not understand the requirements for working safely.
-All staff Serious Training and written instruction were provided re: operating procedures outlined in this risk assessment to all staff on 2nd Sep 2021 (inset).
-This includes: What to do if they suspect that they or a member of their household has coronavirus (including testing arrangements), Day to day organisations and procedures including arrangements for cleaning, Procedures to follow if they suspect that a child in their group is displaying coronavirus symptoms, Site security and fire safety including evacuation and lockdown procedures.
-Use of PPE (where applicable).
-Low Low risk Individual staff requirements Concerns from staff in identified work groups Clinically extremely vulnerable Fatal/ Major We have taken note of government guidance issued on 11/08/21, namely: Guidance on protecting people who are clinically extremely vulnerable from COVID-19 - GOV.UK (www.gov.uk) We will continue to discuss with CEV employees how they can be supported to carry out their duties in the workplace.
+We will continue to discuss with CEV employees how they can be supported to carry out their duties in the workplace.
 Staff to be identified to SLT/Managers/HR so extra precautions can be taken.
-Low Medium Risk Concerns from staff in identified work groups Pregnant women Serious We will follow the specific guidance for pregnant employees because pregnant women are considered CV.
+Concerns from staff in identified work groups Pregnant women Serious We will follow the specific guidance for pregnant employees because pregnant women are considered CV.
 In some cases, pregnant women may also have other health conditions that mean they are considered CEV, where the advice for clinically extremely vulnerable staff will apply.
-We will follow Low Low Risk the same principles for pregnant students, in line with our wider health and safety obligations.
+We will follow the same principles for pregnant students, in line with our wider health and safety obligations.
 NB Further guidance and advice on coronavirus (COVID-19) and pregnancy from the Royal College of Gynaecologists.
 Staff to be identified to SLT/Managers/HR so extra precautions can be taken.
-Use of volunteers Potential for the introduction of coronavirus into the school Students & Staff Serious Volunteers may be used to support the work of the school, as would usually be the case.
+Low Low Risk Use of volunteers Potential for the introduction of coronavirus into the school Students & Staff Serious Volunteers may be used to support the work of the school, as would usually be the case.
 All volunteers will be expected to follow our control measures to reduce the spread of coronavirus.
 We use very few volunteers.
 Volunteers to follow same rules & procedures as other staff and be offered same training Low Low Risk Management of expectations within the school community Anxiety within the school's community re: prevalence and effectiveness of infection control measures.
 All members of the school community Serious Our communication with parents and students prior to our return in September 2021 will include information about the control measures within this risk assessment.
-Government guidance for parents is available at: What parents and carers need to know about early years providers, settings and colleges - GOV.UK (www.gov.uk) Low Low Risk Individual student medical requirements Increased likelihood of serious illness resulting from exposure to coronavirus.
-Extremely clinically vulnerable students (shielded) Fatal/ Major All CEV students should attend school unless they are one of the very small number of students under paediatric or other specialist care and have been advised by their GP or clinician not to attend.
-Where a student is unable to attend our school because they are complying with clinical or public health advice, we will immediately offer them access to remote education.
-We will keep a record of, and monitor engagement with, this activity but this does not need to be formally recorded in the attendance register.
-Low Medium Risk
+Government guidance for parents is available at: What parents and carers need to know about early years providers, settings and colleges - GOV.UK (www.gov.uk) Low Low Risk

-DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 23 of 30 ---
+DS RA: Establishment operation from September 2021 Issue 6.1 1st September 2021 Page 25 of 32 ı · · · ' · ·